 There is a specific budgeted financial support from FEBS for the reduction of registration fees in this scheme, which is offered on a first come first served basis, so applicants are encouraged to register as soon as possible.

-Acceptance into the Sprinzl scheme will be confirmed following abstract assessments and document checking, with notifications expected by April 7, 2021.
-If your application does not meet the eligibility requirements, or the scheme is oversubscribed by the time of your registration, you will be offered registration at the standard rate or you can request a refund of your registration fee according to the refund policy of the event.
+Acceptance into the Sprinzl scheme will be confirmed following abstract assessments and document checking, with notifications expected by April 11, 2023.
+If your application does not meet the requirements for the Sprinzl scheme or the scheme is oversubscribed by the time of your registration, you will be offered registration at the standard rate or you can request a refund of your registration fee according to the refund policy of the event.

-Early-career scientists from Hinari countries with FEBS Constituent Societies who are eligible for FEBS bursaries may apply for these via the 'Young Scientist – FEBS Sprinzl' registration category.
+Early-career scientists from the eligible Hinari countries listed above and who are eligible for FEBS bursaries may apply for these via the 'Young Scientist – FEBS Sprinzl' registration category.
 Please follow the guidelines on the bursary page.

 If you are unsuccessful in obtaining a FEBS bursary but fulfil the requirements of the Sprinzl scheme and capacity remains in that after assessments for bursary applications, you will be accepted into the Sprinzl scheme of reduced registration fees.
 If your application does not meet the requirements for the Sprinzl scheme, or the scheme is oversubscribed after assessments for bursary applications, you will be offered registration at the standard rate or you can request a refund of your registration fee according to the refund policy of the event.

-*The HINARI initiative was set up by the World Health Organization and major publishers to enable developing countries to access collections of biomedical and health literature.
-In 2016, FEBS renamed its Congress participation support scheme based on the HINARI categorization in memory of Mathias Sprinzl, who was Chair of the FEBS Working Group on Integration 2009–2016.
+*The Hinari initiative was set up by the World Health Organization and major publishers to enable developing countries to access collections of biomedical and health literature, and is one program within Research4Life.
+In 2016, FEBS renamed its Congress participation support scheme open to countries eligible for the Hinari program in memory of Mathias Sprinzl, who was Chair of the FEBS Working Group on Integration 2009–2016.